Cacti/documentation/known-issues.md

-### This page will list known issues per Cacti Version that have impact either on installation and performance
+### This page will list known issues per Cacti Version that have impact either on installation or  performance

 ## 1.2.11